SilentBladeX/Rust-mini-projects/README.md

 - The array used is: `[10, 20, 30, 40, 50]`
 - Only indices `0` to `4` are valid
 - Out-of-bounds access is handled gracefully

+---

+## 🔁 Reverse Number (Rust)
+This is a simple Rust command-line program that takes a number from the user and prints its reverse.
+It's a beginner-friendly project to practice input handling, loops, and basic arithmetic.

+### 🚀 Features
+Takes user input at runtime
+Validates input
+Uses a custom function to reverse the number
+Prints the reversed number